Andrii Plakhotniuk

-Andrii Mykholayovych Plakhotniuk (born 1 August 1975), is a Ukrainian diplomat, former ambassador of Ukraine to Sweden, and current ambassador to Canada since 2025.
+Andrii Mykholayovych Plakhotniuk (Андрій Миколайович Плахотнюк; born 1 August 1975), is a Ukrainian diplomat, former ambassador of Ukraine to Sweden, and Ukraine's current ambassador to Canada since 2025.

 Biography

 Andrii Mykholayovych Plakhotniuk was born on 1 August 1975 in Kharkiv, then in the Ukrainian Soviet Socialist Republic.
 In 1997, he graduated from the Institute of Oriental Studies and International Relations "Kharkiv College".
 He speaks English, Russian, Chinese and Japanese.

 Since 1997, he has been in diplomatic service at the Ministry of Foreign Affairs of Ukraine.
 Plachotniuk headed the Foreign Ministry's Department of Russian Threats, and previously worked as a counselor at the Ukrainian Embassy in China.
 Director of the Sixth Territorial Department of the Ministry of Foreign Affairs of Ukraine.
 He was responsible for the Minsk talks on behalf of the Ministry of Foreign Affairs of Ukraine.

 Since 21 September 2020, Andrii Plakhotniuk is Ukraine's ambassador extraordinary and plenipotentiary in Sweden.
 Plakhotniuk's time in office has been largely marked by Russia's invasion of Ukraine in 2022.
 In July 2022, he received the Order of the Polar Star from Foreign Minister Ann Linde following the decision of King Carl XVI Gustaf of Sweden on the proposal of the Ministry of Foreign Affairs for his work in nurturing Swedish-Ukrainian relations.